Tencent/omi/tutorial/omi-web-components-snake-game.md

 }
 ```

 The snake's turn has a logic that it can't retreat in the opposite direction.
-For example, it is moving upward and can't turn directly downward.
-Therefore, there are corresponding conditional judgments in `turnUp', `turnRight`, `turnDown`, `turnLeft`.
+For example, it is moving left and can't turn directly right.
+Therefore, there are corresponding conditional judgments in `turnUp`, `turnRight`, `turnDown`, `turnLeft`.

 ### Game Class